sbordt/pretrain-experiments/README.md

 pip install h5py
 ```

-The config files of the experiments then point to the OLMo repository.
 The example experiments assume the OLMo folder is located alongside the pretrain-experiments directory.

 ### 3. Setup for OLMo-3 experiments (olmo_core)